scs-edpo/lab12Part2-kafka-streams-eyeTracking1/README.md

 1. Open a terminal/command prompt and navigate to the project's root directory.
 2. Run `docker-compose up` to start the Kafka broker, Zookeeper, and the schema registry.
-3. Run the [EventProcessingApp](/src/main/java/magicalpipelines/EventProcessingApp.java)  to process the gaze data and apply various filters and transformations.
+3. Run the [EventProcessingApp](StreamProcessing/src/main/java/magicalpipelines/EventProcessingApp.java)  to process the gaze data and apply various filters and transformations.
-4. Run the [GazeConsumer](/src/main/java/magicalpipelines/GazeConsumer.java) to consume the processed gaze data.
+4. Run the [GazeConsumer](GazeConsumer/src/main/java/GazeConsumer.java) to consume the processed gaze data.
-5. In IntelliJ, run the [GazeProducer](/src/main/java/magicalpipelines/GazeProducer.java) to start generating gaze data.
+5. run the [GazeProducer](GazeProducer/src/main/java/GazeProducer.java) to start generating gaze data.

 ## Producing events

-The [GazeProducer](/src/main/java/magicalpipelines/GazeProducer.java) class is meant for generating random gaze events and sending them to a Kafka topic.
+The [GazeProducer](GazeProducer/src/main/java/GazeProducer.java) class is meant for generating random gaze events and sending them to a Kafka topic.
 The main steps in this class are:

 1. Initialize Kafka producer with properties from the `producer.properties` file.
 2. Generate random gaze events using the `generateRandomGaze()` method.